Listen to Me, Girls. I Am Your Father!

 Listen to Me, Girls.
 I Am Your Father! (パパのいうことを聞きなさい!, Papa no Iukoto wo Kikinasai!) is a Japanese light novel series written by Tomohiro Matsu and illustrated by Yuka Nakajima.
 It was published by Shueisha's Super Dash Bunko imprint, with 18 volumes released from December 2009 to March 2015.
 Following Matsu's death in May 2016, a posthumous volume, subtitled After 1, was released in July of that same year.

+The series follows a mature college student who suddenly becomes the guardian of his three nieces in place of his sister and her husband.
+The couple went overseas on a business trip, but their plane went missing, and all passengers were presumed dead.
+To prevent the girls from being separated, he defies his family's wishes and takes them in, just as his sister did for him.

 A manga adaptation, illustrated by Yohei Takemura, was serialized in Shueisha's shōnen manga magazines Jump Square (August 2011 – March 2012) and Jump SQ.19 (April – October 2012), with its chapters collected in three tankōbon volumes.
 Five spin-off manga were also released in 2011.
 A 12-episode anime television series adaptation by Feel was broadcast from January to March 2012, with three additional original video animation (OVA) episodes released.
 A video game by Bandai Namco Entertainment was released for the PlayStation Portable in April 2012.

 Plot

 Yuuta Segawa is in his freshman year of college.
 He and his older sister Yuri were orphaned as children but when their relatives tried to separate and send them to live in different foster homes, Yuri chose to raise him on her own.
-Now, many years later, Yuri, who has since married, asks Yuuta to babysit her daughter, Hina, and two step-daughters, Sora and Miu Takanashi, while she and her husband go on a trip.
+Now, many years later, Yuri, who has since married, asks Yuuta to babysit her daughter, Hina, and two stepdaughters, Sora and Miu Takanashi, while she and her husband go on a trip.
 The plane Yuri and her husband are on crashes and they are both reported missing and presumed dead.
-A similar event unfolds, and in order to prevent the girls being separated from each other, Yuuta takes it upon himself to look after them in his small apartment.
+In order to prevent the girls being separated from each other, Yuuta takes it upon himself to look after them in his small apartment.
 Thus begins Yuuta's story of sharing his everyday life with his three nieces.